Recipe Time: Egg & Veggie Cups

 Need more staying power?
 Add some cooked sweet potato cubes or quinoa for healthy carbs that'll keep you full longer.

 Dairy-free?
-Use coconut milk instead of regular milk and skip the cheese.
-They're still delicious.
+Sub coconut milk for dairy milk and skip the cheese.
+Just as delicious!

 Want extra protein?
-Crumble in some chicken sausage or turkey bacon - just cook it first.
+Crumble in some pre-cooked sausage or bacon

 Feeding a crowd?
 This recipe doubles beautifully.
 Make two dozen and freeze half for later.